 This week we have been surveying a Laing Easi-Form house for a prospective purchaser.
 The Laing Easi-Form is one of a range of house types that are considered as “non-traditional construction” and which were generally erected immediately post the first world war and up to the 1960s or so.
 As the name suggest it was a housing solution developed by John Laing, the well-known contracting firm.

 They were intended to be cutting edge, fast and cost effective to build and to meet the nations urgent need for housing.
 The type was widely adopted by Local Authorities, the MOD and other providers of social housing.

-The particular house that we looked at was in Eltham, London Borough of Greenwich where there is a fairly sizable estate of two storey terraced and semi detached Easi-Forms but we knwo of similar estates in Croydon and Kent and is widespread across London and the rest of the country.
+The particular house that we looked at was in Eltham, London Borough of Greenwich where there is a fairly sizeable estate of two storey terraced and semi-detached Easi-Forms but we know of similar estates in Croydon and Kent and is widespread across London and the rest of the country.

 There are two construction types – type 1, which were built up and until 1925 or so and type 2 which were built subsequently.
 More often than not you will come across type 2 houses.

 The construction of the earlier, less common, type is of solid concrete outer walls whilst the later type are of cast in situ cavity walls – typically 75mm thick inner and outer leaves with 50mm cavity.
 Externally the walls were originally finished externally with a render coat but this may have subsequently been pebble-dashed or even insulated as part of refurbishment schemes by local authorities.